 What steps can you take to help reduce your risk of developing cardiotoxicity before, during and after radiation therapy?
 It's important to take care of your heart:

 Well-controlled blood pressure is important during cancer treatment, and the goal blood pressure depends on your age and other medical problems.
 Due to some of the changes that cancer treatment may have on your diet, or other medications such as steroids that may be administered with chemotherapy or radiation treatment, your blood pressure may run higher or lower than usual during treatment.
-Therefore, it is not uncommon for people to require blood pressure medicine in lower or higher amounts during their cancer treatment.
+Therefore, it is common for people to require changes in their blood pressure medications during cancer treatment.

 Your blood pressure will be checked at every appointment during your treatment.
 If you are concerned that it is too high or too low, you can check your blood pressure at home and bring those readings with you to your appointments.